Best Day Trips from Rome, Italy

 Getting There from Rome

 Getting to Tuscany from Rome is relatively straightforward, but perhaps not the most convenient.
 The fastest way is by taking the train from Roma Termini to Chiusi, where you can rent a car and drive through the picturesque countryside to each of these towns.
 You can also rent a car from Roma Termini or the airport.
 It’s about 2.5 hours drive to Montepulciano.
 The entire drive offers gorgeous views of Tuscany’s rolling hills and vineyards.
-If you’re not keen on driving (or prefer to have more than you’re own share of vino!), several tour companies offer organized day trips from Rome to Montepulciano, Montalcino, and Pienza.
+If you’re not keen on driving (or prefer to have more than your own share of vino!), several tour companies offer organized day trips from Rome to Montepulciano, Montalcino, and Pienza.

 Tying It All Together for a Day Trip